 Day 2 – Rock Art and Indigenous Culture

-An early start this morning as you set off into the Queensland outback with your expert Indigenous guide.
+An early start this morning as you set off into the Queensland outback with your expert indigenous guide.
 Learn all about the region you are traversing and its history.
 Stop at a quirky café for morning tea at Mt Molloy as you start to set the scene for your outback adventure.

-Continuing on, you will reach the old Jowalbinna Station where you can see Red Bluff in the distance, aka Jowalbinna, which is a mountain of cultural significance to the local Indigenous people.
+Continuing on, you will reach the old Jowalbinna Station where you can see Red Bluff in the distance, aka Jowalbinna, which is a mountain of cultural significance to the local indigenous people.
 Nearby is the historic Cobb and Co staging post and the Patrick Mail Hotel site with the remains of the sandstone floor and kitchen.
 Cobb and Co were a true pioneer for Australian travel in the gold rush years taking travellers between colonies and mining towns as well as further into the outback.
 Cobb & Co were also instrumental in setting up the mail delivery system in Australia.

 Along the way, following the 4WD only Laura – Maytown Coach road adventure track, you will see the pickaxe marks in the sandstone from the ‘old timers’ who forged the road.
 Natural formations in the sandstone like Jockey Cap will also be seen.
 Hop out of your vehicle, stretch your legs and head into the bush to learn about native bush tucker, traditional bush medicine, as well as many other interesting facts about the Australian bush with your passionate guide.

 Arrive at your bush camp around lunch time.
 Enjoy lunch and be shown to your comfortable camping tents.
-After lunch, venture on a short walk to your interpretive guided rock art tour.
+After lunch, venture on a short walk as part of your interpretive guided rock art tour.
 Be educated about the Indigenous history of your guides people through the rock art – the stories are there in red, yellow and white.
 These incredible rock artworks form a 20,000 year old gallery called ‘Magnificent’ and they are certainly magnificent.
 A true library of your guides people’s ways.
 There are 450 paintings that will captivate and mesmerise.

 Following your guided tour, you will have some free time to wonder and explore the wilderness or simply enjoy the jaw dropping scenery from the lookout.
 Wash off the day’s red dirt in our hot water bush shower overlooking the deep gorge and rocky cliff-faces.
 In the evening, curl up around the fire as the sounds of the Yigi Yigi (didjeridoo) echo through the valley while your roast dinner cooks on the coals.
 Then it’s billy tea and yarns around a campfire.